Danish Board on Research Misconduct (DBRM)

 - The allegation must relate to a researcher having contributed to the scientific product in question.

 - The allegations put forward must concern research misconduct.
-Questions about scientific disagreements, the quality of research and questionable research practice is outside the mandate of the DCRM.
+Questions about scientific disagreements, the quality of research and questionable research practice is outside the mandate of the DBRM.

 - The allegations put forward are reasoned by the complainant.

-When a case is forwarded to the DCRM and falls within the committee’s mandate an investigation is initiated based on the report of the research institution.
+When a case is forwarded to the DBRM and falls within the Board’s mandate an investigation is initiated based on the report of the research institution.

-The person alleged to have committed research misconduct will always be given the chance to comment on the material in the case before a decision is made by the committee.
+The person alleged to have committed research misconduct will always be given the chance to comment on the material in the case before a decision is made by the Board.

-The DCRM may during the investigation request further information from the persons and institutions involved and others.
-The DCRM can also set up special committees ad hoc to analyse specific aspects of the case, and the DCRM may ask external experts for specific advice.
+The DBRM may during the investigation request further information from the persons and institutions involved and others and the DBRM may ask external experts for specific advice.

-DCRM’s decisions are sent directly to the person alleged to have committed research misconduct and to the institution involved in the case.
+DBRM’s decisions are sent directly to the person alleged to have committed research misconduct and to the institution involved in the case.
 Decisions are also made available in anonymous form on a web page.
-Decisions by the DCRM cannot be appealed to any other administrative body.
+Decisions by the DBRM cannot be appealed to any other administrative body

-Neither the Danish Agency for Science and Higher Education nor the DCRM undertake training, however the Agency facilitates an exchange of experience between the various research institutions as part of the Agency’s promotion of research integrity.
+Neither the Danish Agency for Higher Education and Science nor the DBRM undertake training, however the Agency facilitates an exchange of experience between the various research institutions as part of the Agency’s promotion of research integrity

 Promoting Research Integrity

-The DCRM is not tasked with the direct promotion of research integrity in Denmark.
-The DCRM contribute to strengthen the credibility of Danish research and to prevent research misconduct through the investigation of allegations concerning research misconduct
+The DBRM is not tasked with the direct promotion of research integrity in Denmark.
+The DBRM contribute to strengthen the credibility of Danish research and to prevent research misconduct through the investigation of allegations concerning research misconduct.